Levels of language proficiency on resumes

 When listing language levels, resumes must be structured in a concise and easy-to-read format.
 Here are a few things to consider:

-- ATS-Friendly Formatting Tips: Your resume will probably be scanned by an ATS platform, so make sure it is formatted optimally
+- ATS-friendly formatting tips: Your resume will probably be scanned by an ATS software for keywords, so make sure it is formatted optimally

 Examples of resume language proficiency listings